computablee/DS-5899-Paper-Presentation/README.md

 * **Word unscramble** - unscrambling words
 * **Persian QA** - question answering in Persian

-The following figure displays accuracy on all of these tasks vs. random for several differnt parameter counts.
+The following figure displays accuracy on all of these tasks vs. random for several different parameter counts.

 ![Figure 1](assets/figure1.png)